oasis-tcs/openc2-tc-ops/New-Member-Info.md

 [standing rules](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#other) can be found at [our home page at OASIS](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2)

+* General information about OpenC2 can be found at [OpenC2.org](https://openc2.org/)

 * We conduct TC and SC meetings using [Lucid Meetings](https://www.lucidmeetings.com).
 As the OASIS Kavi system is the system of record for TC activities, you'll receive two invitations for any meeting _series_: one from Kavi, one from Lucid.
 We schedule